-The Company follows April-March financial year.
-The un-audited financial results for the first, second (half-yearly) and third quarters are published in July/August, October/November and January/ February, respectively.
-Annual audited consolidated financial results are published in May.
+The Company follows April - March financial year.
+The un-audited financial results for first, second (half yearly) and third quarter would be published in July/August, October/November and January/February respectively.
+Annual audited consolidated financial results would be published in May.